neumino/neumino.github.io/movies.md

-### Beavis and Butt-Head Do the Universe
+### Virgin Forest
-*Released on 2022-06-23, vote average 7*
+*Released on 2022-06-24, vote average 4*

-After a &#34;creative&#34; judge sentences them to space camp, a black hole sends our adolescent heroes 24 years into the modern future where the duo misuse iPhones, embark on a quest to score, and become targets of the Deep State.
+A photographer is tasked to take a photo of a rare flower thriving in the mountain, but he discovers women trapped in a hidden brothel for illegal loggers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/EaHbTnA3qSA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/yGFHH1tJ6EM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>